iinaraz/CellScribe/README.md

 The signature is built from differential expression results that compares the expression values of one population to the average of the background (rest of the populations).

-Upregulated markers for the specific population are chosen based on the default or user generated parameters.
+Upregulated markers for the specific population are chosen based on the default or user-generated parameters.

 *Default thresholds:*